arubyz/node-typescript-template/README.md

 # node-typescript-template
-Template project for a NodeJS service using Typescript.
+Template project for a NodeJS service using TypeScript.
 Use this as a starting point when creating new services.

 ## Branches